kkahol-savor/ecoquest/README.md

 ## License

 This project is licensed under the MIT License.
+It was developed by Mir Kahol and Kanav Kahol.